Chirpcricket/EatBugsYouSpiders/docs/statement.md

 # EBYS — Eat Bugs You Spiders!

 We built a web.
-We live in it.
+We live on it.
-We act like it's spiders.
+We now behave like spiders.
-Perhaps we should adapt to the spider's diet! 🦗
+Perhaps we should also adapt to the spider's diet! 🦗